Automatic ESG Assessment of Companies by Mining and Evaluating Media Coverage Data: NLP Approach and Tool: Experiment: ESG-Miner in Practice

 We aim to investigate whether the \texttt{ESG-Miner} is suitable for your use in practice.
 To this end, we apply it to real-world unseen data and compare its prediction performance with human performance.
-Specifically, we ask study participants to manually analyze 3000 headlines and compare their analysis result with the one obtained by the \texttt{ESG-Miner}.
-The participants perform the same steps as the \texttt{ESG-Miner}, i.e. they first search for headlines that contain a certain company, then check whether the headlines are ESG-relevant and so on.
+Specifically, we ask study participants to manually analyze 3000 headlines and compare their analysis results with the one obtained by the \texttt{ESG-Miner}.
+The participants perform the same steps as the \texttt{ESG-Miner}, i.e. they first search for headlines containing a certain company, then check whether the headlines are ESG-relevant.
 In our study, we ask the participants to assume the role of a sustainability manager working for ExxonMobil who wants to get an overview of the current public perception of ExxonMobil’s ESG performance.

-\paragraph{\textbf{Study Design}} We randomly collect 3000 headlines posted by \textit{The Independent} (@independent), \textit{Reuters} (@reuters), and \textit{The New York Times} (@nytimes).
+\textbf{Study Design} We randomly collect 3000 headlines posted by \textit{The Independent} (@independent), \textit{Reuters} (@reuters), and \textit{The New York Times} (@nytimes).
 We involve four study participants and assign 750 headlines to each participant, of which 500 are unique and 250 overlapping.
 To verify the reliability of their annotations, we calculate the inter-annotator agreement in the same way as in \autoref{sec:sentimentAnalysis}.
 Checking the inter-annotator agreement is important for two reasons: First, we need to verify whether the participants follow the same understanding during the annotation process and whether the annotations can thus be used as a gold standard to compare human performance with the performance of the \texttt{ESG-Miner}.
 Second, the inter-annotator agreement gives a first indication on the difficulty of an annotation task and highlights which performance can be expected from an automated approach.
-In fact, studies~\cite{Berry2021} show that tasks that are challenging for humans tend to be challenging for machines as well.
+In fact, studies~\cite{Berry2021} show that tasks that are challenging for humans also tend to be challenging for machines.